Intelligent-Media-laboratory/DeepRes-Video-Summarization/README.md

 This code is borrowed from:
 https://github.com/tanveer-hussain/Embedded-Vision-for-MVS
-and readers are suggested to tune their thresholds as per their requirements, and to generate skims of an input video, one can directly consider the candidate keyframes.
+and readers are suggested to tune their thresholds as per their requirements, and to generate skims of an input video, a user can directly consider the candidate keyframes.

 # Citation